yasmeenmh90-beep/Clerkly/README.md

 ```bash
 alembic upgrade head
 ```
-This creates the SQLite database and applies every schema migration (users, tasks, OAuth token fields, payment tracking, signature tracking, AI source tracking, and organizations/organization members/invites).
+This creates the SQLite database and applies every schema migration (users, tasks, OAuth token fields, payment tracking, signature tracking, AI source tracking, organizations/organization members/invites, and task attribution).
 Every existing user is automatically given a personal organization as part of this migration; every new signup gets one automatically going forward.

 ### 6. Start the backend server
 ```bash